mmphego/mmphego.github.io/_posts/2019-12-15-My-Experience-And-What-I-Learned-From-Udacity-AI-Programming-With-Python-Nano-Degree-Part-1.md

 The walk through continues in [My Experience And What I Learned From Udacity AI Programming With Python Nano-Degree: Part 2.]({{ "blog/2020/01/06/My-Experience-And-What-I-Learned-From-Udacity-AI-Programming-With-Python-Nano-Degree-Part-2.html" | absolute_url }})

-The Jupyter notebook and Python scripts can be found on my [GitHub page](http://bit.ly/2uSeyuB)
+This concludes the walk-through and the Jupyter notebook and Python scripts can be found on my forked [GitHub repository](https://github.com/mmphego/aipnd-project
 # Resource

 - [Transfer Learning with Pytorch](https://github.com/udacity/DSND_Term1/tree/master/lessons/DeepLearning/new-intro-to-pytorch)